Just Cause (TV series): Cast

+Production

+Filming was done in Vancouver, British Columbia, but the series is set in San Francisco, California.

 Episodes

 Awards and nominations

 Helen Shaver won a Gemini Award for Best Director in a Dramatic Series for her work on the episode "Death's Details", and Richard Schwadel won the Leo award for Best Picture Editing on the episode "Above the Law".

 Additionally, it was nominated for another Gemini and Leo, and a Directors Guild of Canada award.